cgreenwaldt/CyberSecurity_Chad/hw_12a/Submission.md

 2. What are the different parts of an HTTP request?

+        request line
+        headers
+        whitespace

 ​
 ​
 3. Which part of an HTTP request is optional?
 ​
 ​

+        body

 4. What are the three parts of an HTTP response?

+    status line
+    headers
+    response body

 ​
 ​
 5. Which number class of status codes represents errors?

+        400's and 500's error codes mean their is error on either the client side or the server side.

 ​
 ​
 6. What are the two most common request methods that a security professional will encounter?

+        GET and POST

 ​
 ​
 7. Which type of HTTP request method is used for sending data?

+        POST and PUT

 ​
 ​
 8. Which part of an HTTP request contains the data being sent to the server?

+        Body
 ​
 ​
 9. In which part of an HTTP response does the browser receive the web code to generate and style a web page?

+Body
 ​
 ## Using Curl
 ​